 Living near green space is wonderful β until it's not.
-Ozga Park's woodlands, open fields, and wetland edges are a wildlife and insect superhighway that runs directly into the backyards of adjacent homes.
+Ozga Park's woodlands, open fields, and wetland edges are a ants, spiders, mice, and rats superhighway that runs directly into the backyards of adjacent homes.
 We close that door.

 Ozga Park is one of Romulus's beloved community green spaces β ball fields, picnic areas, open meadows, and tree lines that give the surrounding neighborhood a park-town feel that's hard to find in Southeast Michigan.
-But that same green infrastructure that makes this area desirable for families also makes it exceptional habitat for insects, rodents, and wildlife that regard nearby homes as an extension of their territory.
+But that same green infrastructure that makes this area desirable for families also makes it exceptional habitat for insects, pests, and mice and rats that regard nearby homes as an extension of their territory.

 Park-adjacent properties face pest pressures that purely residential blocks simply don't encounter.
-Deer mice and voles range from meadow edges into garden beds and then into garages.
+Mice and rats range from meadow edges into garden beds and then into garages.
 Mosquitoes breed in retention ponds and low-lying wet areas that any park system inevitably contains.
-Skunks and groundhogs burrow under park shelters and extend their tunnels under fence lines and into foundation beds on adjacent properties.
+Mice and rats and mice and rats entry point under park shelters and extend their tunnels under fence lines and into foundation beds on adjacent properties.

 Living near Ozga Park doesn't mean living with pests.
-It means you need pest control expertise that accounts for the green space pressure β seasonal treatments timed to wildlife activity cycles, barrier strategies at the property boundary, and wildlife removal protocols that keep the park neighbors where they belong.
+It means you need pest control expertise that accounts for the green space pressure β seasonal treatments timed to seasonal pest cycles, barrier strategies at the property boundary, and pest prevention protocols that keep the park neighbors where they belong.

 What we see regularly on properties bordering Ozga Park:

-Proximity to Ozga Park creates a distinct pest profile dominated by wildlife and green-space insects β very different from the commercial corridor pest pressure elsewhere in Romulus:
+Proximity to Ozga Park creates a distinct pest profile dominated by mice, rats, ants, spiders, and green-space insects β very different from the commercial corridor pest pressure elsewhere in Romulus:

 The retention areas, drainage ditches, and low-lying turf of Ozga Park produce massive mosquito populations throughout Michigan's warm season.
 Our barrier spray treatments protect your yard perimeter from the park's insect hatch, and we treat any standing water on your property to stop breeding at the source.

-Deer mice and voles range from park meadow edges into garden beds, garages, and then into living spaces searching for winter harborage.
-Unlike the house mice common in commercial areas, these field species carry different disease risks and require different trapping and exclusion strategies β we know both.
+Mice and rats range from park meadow edges into garden beds, garages, and then into living spaces searching for winter harborage.
+Unlike the house mice common in commercial areas, these mice and rats carry different disease risks and require different trapping and exclusion strategies β we know both.

 Yellow jacket ground nests are extremely common in the sandy, well-drained soil adjacent to Romulus park areas.
 Nests in lawn edges, garden beds, and under landscape timbers grow to thousands of workers by late summer.
 We treat nests safely and thoroughly, eliminating the threat in a single visit.